ulug-sodikov/simple_sqlite3_orm/README.md

 Simple Python ORM for sqlite3.
 ## Prerequisite
-- To use this library you need to create file `simple_sqlite3_orm.pth` with the path to `src/simple-sqlite-orm` directory in your `python3.X/site-pachages/` directory.
+- To use this library you need to create file `simple_sqlite3_orm.pth` in your `python3.X/site-pachages/` directory.
+This file should contain path to `simple_sqlite3_orm/src/`.
 Example:
 ```
-/home/username/PycharmProjects/simple_sqlite3_orm/src
+/home/username/PycharmProjects/simple_sqlite3_orm/src/
 ```
 ## Usage
 ```